JeremyRand/namecoin.org/docs/faq/index.md

 ### How does Namecoin work?

-The Namecoin software is used to register names and store associated values in the blockchain, a shared database distributed by p2p in a secure way.
+The Namecoin software is used to register names and store associated values in the blockchain, a shared database distributed by a P2P network in a secure way.
 The software can then be used to query the database and retrieve data.

 ### Do I need to back up my wallet?